CE-Programming/toolchain/docs/static/git.rst

 This command downloads the repository and its associated files into a new folder.
 For example, :code:`git clone https://github.com/commandblockguy/dino-run-ce.git` would create the folder dino-run-ce, and download the source for Dino Run CE into it.
 You can then :code:`cd dino-run-ce`, and run :code:`make` without any further setup.
-This is what makes Git significantly more convenient than a zip with the source.
+This is what makes Git significantly more convenient than a ZIP with the source.

 The .gitignore file
 ^^^^^^^^^^^^^^^^^^^